jfdenise/wildfly-s2i-tekton-pipeline/README.md

-# WildFly s2i pipelines for Openshift
+# WildFly s2i pipeline and task for Openshift

-We are defining 3 Tekton pipelines:

-* A pipeline that does a full S2I build.
+We are defining a pipeline that does a full S2I build.
 It provisions the WildFly server, deploys the application into it, generates an ImageStream and (optionally) deploys the image using WildFly Helm charts.

-* A pipeline that provisions a WildFly server to produce a custom WildFly S2I builder and runtime imageStreams that can then be used to do an S2I build of an application.

-* A pipeline that build an application using a custom WildFly S2I builder and runtime images (produced by the previous pipeline).
-In such case, no WildFly server provisioning occurs.
-The execution of the wildfly-maven-plugin is skip.
-Simple copy of the war file is operated and a runtime image is produced.
-Optionally deploys the image using WildFly Helm charts.

-These 3 pipelines use the `wildfly-s2i-build-task` Tekton Task, `git-clone` Tekton ClusterTask and the `buildah` Tekton ClusterTask.
+This pipeline uses the `wildfly-s2i-build-task` Tekton Task, `git-clone` Tekton ClusterTask and the `buildah` Tekton ClusterTask.

 The deployment operated from the pipelines use the `openshift-client` and `helm-upgrade-from-repo` Tekton ClusterTask.

+## WildFly s2i build task

+This task output a Dockerfile and a dockerContext results for the next task to build an application image.
+Caching can be enabled.
+When caching is enabled, during the first execution, the provisioned server is cached and a server-only image DockerFile is also generated.
+This server-only image is the from image of the application image.
+When the cache is already populated, provisioning of the server is disabled and the application image DockerFile is only generated.
+The server-only image from the previous step is automatically re-used.

 ## Pre-requisites